DanielVarelaMenendez/Seven_segment/README.md

 # Seven_segment
-Library for a 4x 7 segment displays control
+Library for a 4x 7 segment displays control.

 New methods soon!